 The Bishop of Edmonton, the Rt Revd Rob Wickham, will be joining us on Sunday 12 June to baptise, confirm and receive candidates into the communion of the Church of England.

-Adults: If you are interested in taking the next step of your Christian journey, please complete this form by Sunday 31 January and we will be in touch with more details.
-Adult confirmation classes take place on Thursdays (8pm-9.30pm) during term-time starting on Thursday 25 February.
-Classes will initially be via Zoom; we hope to meet in person when circumstances allow.
+Adults: If you are interested in taking the next step of your Christian journey, please complete this form by 20 February 2022 and we will be in touch with more details.
+Adult confirmation classes take place in the church hall on Thursdays (8pm-9.30pm) during term-time starting on 3 March 2022.
+For more details contact Sarah Elkins.

 Parents of children in Year 5 and above: If your child would like to be confirmed, please complete this form by 20 February 2022.
 Junior confirmation classes take place in the Church Hall on Thursdays between 6 – 7.30pm during term-time starting on 3 March.
 For more details contact Alison Perera.

 Confirmation: Is it for me?

 Frequently Asked Questions

 1. I have never been baptised and would like to become part of the Church

 Sign up for the confirmation course and you may be baptised and confirmed in June.